-They seem to be drawn to our rock water feature that my husband made last year.
+They seem to be drawn to our rock water feature in our backyard.

-A few of his landscaping jobs are in the mountains of North Carolina.
+A few of my husband’s landscaping jobs are in the mountains of North Carolina.
 After driving past a mulch yard that had about a half-dozen boulders with holes drilled in the center, he decided to bring one home…for me.

 This water feature was part of my Mother’s Day present last year.

 I was so surprised that my husband wasn’t actually tuning me out when I showed him all the pictures of bubbling rock water features on Pinterest.

 I didn’t get to watch him make it but if you have any questions, I’ll ask him and answer them in the comments section.